Hive Developer Portal

 One of the common practice nowadays is to lend/delegate SP to another account, above same technique can be used to create market around it with minimum 3rd party trust.
 All your funds stay in your account.
 You can use/create automated system where you can lease for certain period of time and system can take care of payments and release of delegations (notify clients).
 Even better, you can use multi-signature feature to establish 100% trust where clients will have to confirm, approve transactions.

 Active permissions and authority should be used with utmost care, you don’t want to lose your funds.
 It is really not easy to hack Hive accounts, let alone take control over it.
 But without careful use (revealing private keys) losing liquid funds are not that difficult and it takes only couple seconds to do that, keeping most value powered up always helps.

-this article has more detail around active authorities
+See this article for more detail around active authorities.

-The Hive python library has a built-in function to transmit transactions to the blockchain.
+The beem library has a built-in function to transmit transactions to the blockchain.
 We are using the

 disallow methods found within the

 Account instance.
 Before we grant or revoke permission, we use the

-get_account function to check whether the requested user already has that permission or not.
-This is not strictly necessary but adds to the useability of the process.
-The
+Account module to check whether the requested user already has that permission or not.
+This is not strictly necessary but adds to the usability of the process.